Clean architecture - Hexagonal architecture, Screaming architecture, DCI, BCE

 Clean architecture at a glance

-Clean architecture focuses on the separation of concerns and also it takes care of the evolution of the code, the evolution is one of key aspects of the clean architecture as it has a dedicated section in the first chapter, “The Total Cost of Owning a Mess”, [1] that depicts the fact that the productivity degrades as the time goes.
+Clean architecture focuses on the separation of concerns and also takes care of the evolution of the code, the evolution is one of the key aspects of clean architecture as it has a dedicated section in the first chapter, “The Total Cost of Owning a Mess”, [1] that depicts the fact that the productivity degrades as the time goes.
 Which is caused by the lack of care with code and also the software maintainability.
 The following diagram taken from [4] depicts the clean architecture overview.

 The dependency rule